ag-informatics/ag-informatics-seminar/5-data-acquisition/README.md

 Any data security or Data Sovereignty issue in using any tool?
 		- Farm owner using a 3rd Party tool may lose his ownership 		   	  or control over data.

+What rules does the funding agencies imposes on data collected for any grant that they provide?

+How to ensure the quality of remotely sensed data?
+How you get to know if the data is a good data?

-## Further Resources
+### Further Resources

-# Data aquisition tool : ISOBlue
+**Data aquisition tool : ISOBlue**
 Layton, A.W., Balmos, A.D., Sabpisal, S., Ault, A., Krogmeier, J.V. and Buckmaster, D., 2014.
 ISOBlue: An open source project to bring agricultural machinery data into the cloud.
 In 2014 Montreal, Quebec Canada July 13–July 16, 2014 (p.
 1).
 American Society of Agricultural and Biological Engineers.
 DOI: 10.13031/aim.20141929380

-# Mobile data collection app
+**Mobile data collection app**
 McLester, E. and Piel, A.K., 2021.
 Mobile data collection apps.
 Conservation Technology, p.177.
 DOI: 10.1093/oso/9780198850243.003.0009

-# IoT in data gathering
+**IoT in data gathering**
 Morais, R., Mendes, J., Silva, R., Silva, N., Sousa, J.J. and Peres, E., 2021.
 A versatile, low-power and low-cost IoT device for field data gathering in precision agriculture practices.
 Agriculture, 11(7), p.619.
 DOI: https://doi.org/10.3390/agriculture11070619

-# Remote sensing in data aquisition
+**Remote sensing in data aquisition**
 Tsouros, D.C., Triantafyllou, A., Bibi, S. and Sarigannidis, P.G., 2019, May.
 Data acquisition and analysis methods in UAV-based applications for Precision Agriculture.
 In 2019 15th International Conference on Distributed Computing in Sensor Systems (DCOSS) (pp. 377-384).
 IEEE.DOI: 10.1109/DCOSS.2019.00080

-## Discussion Notes and Feedback
+### Discussion Notes and Feedback

+**In-class discussion topics**

 1. Getting data if difficult using APIs, personal contact such as email can be a good option.

 2. Use of available datasets like IRIS for image data is a good fit as an introductory dataset for image analysis and model development

-3. Data security is an unsolved question in the design of open agriculture/
+3. Data security is an unsolved question in the design of open agriculture.

 4. Decision of which data to be collected and selection of important data for a purpose is related.
 It is hard to say which data are important without knowing their relevance.
 So, the data collectors prefer to collect all possible data.

 5. Storage of A huge set of data is a problem.
 Again, data that are seemed to be statistically unimportant, may be relevant physically.

-(Will be updated…)
+6. A common connectedness of all four connecting elements can be seen with human though automatic data aquisition and controlls doesnot have that connectedness directly.

+**Discussion on data acquisition in individual's research data**

+From the class submission, some points can be mentioned on the data needed in individual research projects.
+A major callange in data aquisition using sensors was indicated as the installment cost of sensors.
+Again, using sensors and IoT data aquisition may face tech failure and can affect the quality of data.
+Scrapping has a challange of missing data and sometimes unsensored or non-validated data.
+The remote sensing data acquisition may face a difficulty in providing valid ground truth sattellite images.
+There are possibilities to get manipulated or reconstructed images though they are scientifically usable.
+Using hybrid spreadsheet or forms are also questionable for data security and privecy.

+**Questions to think further**

+1. What is the role of HCI in IOT in agriculture?
+2. What are the adverse effects of IOT in agriculture to the environment and human?
+3. Is the application of IOT in agriculture on farms worth the investment since its costly and there is always a constant technological change?
+4. Should data logging methods be part of an educational standard?
+5. For those who work with sensor data, does knowing how the sensor works give a greater understanding to the data coming from it?
+6. Although local food production is seeing a resurgence under pandemic conditions, what are some of the major challenges in terms of connecting to people during this climate.